Tropical $F$-polynomials and General Presentations: Review on General Presentations

 \subsection{The \texorpdfstring{$\E$}{E}-invariant of Presentations}

 Let $A$ be a finite-dimensional basic algebra over an algebraically closed field $k$ of characteristic $0$.
 Then $A$ can be presented as a path algebra modulo an ideal generated by {\em admissible} relations: $A=kQ/I$ \cite{ASS}.
-We denote by $P_v$ the indecomposable projective representation of $A$ corresponding the vertex $v$ of $Q$.
-For $\beta \in \mb{Z}_{\geq 0}^{Q_0}$ we write $P(\beta)$ for $\bigoplus_{v\in Q_0} \beta(v)P_v$.
+We denote by $P_v$ (resp. $I_v$) the indecomposable projective (resp. injective) representation of $A$ corresponding the vertex $v$ of $Q$.
+For $\beta \in \mb{Z}_{\geq 0}^{Q_0}$ we write $P(\beta)$ for $\bigoplus_{v\in Q_0} \beta(v)P_v$; similarly write $I(\beta)$ for $\bigoplus_{v\in Q_0} \beta(v)I_v$.
 Following \cite{DF} we call a homomorphism between two projective representations, a {\em projective presentation} (or presentation in short).
 As a full subcategory of the category of complexes in $\rep A$, the category of projective presentations is Krull-Schmidt as well.

 \begin{definition}\footnote{The $\delta$-vector is the same one defined in \cite{DF}, but is the negative of the $\g$-vector defined in \cite{DWZ2}. } The {\em $\delta$-vector} (or {\em reduced weight vector}) of a presentation